Best Mac Calendar Apps for Remote Workers in 2026: 8 Apps Compared

 Many remote workers who've been in distributed work for several years have accumulated a meeting load that started small and grew through a hundred individual "can we just get on a quick call" decisions that each seemed reasonable at the time.
 The cumulative result is a calendar with more synchronous commitments than the work actually requires, and correspondingly less async deep work time than the output demands.

 Addressing this requires data.
 You need to see clearly how much time is going to meetings, which meetings are actually necessary, and what the async output looks like in the weeks where the meeting load is lighter.
-Aftertone's weekly reports provide that data without requiring manual time tracking.
+Aftertone's weekly and daily reports provide that data without requiring manual time tracking.
 For remote workers trying to make the case for a structural rebalancing of their schedule, either to themselves or to a manager, the data is the starting point.

 The invisible toll of remote meeting culture